 I don’t enjoy moving, so it is purely due to financial circumstances that has led us to move this many times in as many years.
 Before, it was because we had to keep down-sizing, then it was because we could finally afford more space.

 With each move, we’ve promised ourselves we would hire movers the next time.
 And with our last move, we swore, for sure, next time we would hire a moving company as Long distance moving company, Moving Place.

-But even now that we can actually afford to splurge on a moving company, we still can’t justify spending an estimated $800 to hire movers when we’re physically able to do it ourselves.
+But even now that we can actually afford to splurge on a moving company, we still can’t justify spending an estimated $800 to hire world relocators when we’re physically able to do it ourselves.

 We would rather use that money to go toward something else.

 After five moves, I think we’ve got moving down to a science.
 Here are our tips on cheap ways to move houses.

 Network for Boxes

 I can never justify spending money on boxes because there are so many boxes in the world that are completely free.
 Why would I pay for a box full of air?

 Just like networking, it’s time to start telling everyone that you’re moving, and ask if they have any boxes.
 Ask your company if you can keep any empty boxes.
 Ask your family and friends if they have boxes at their work that you could take.

 Even better, sometimes someone knows someone else that just moved, and is trying to get rid of their boxes.